nhs-england-tools/repository-template/docs/Tutorial.md

 poetry add --group=dev pytest
 ```

 With that prologue out of the way, we can write our test.
-Which will
+It will
-fail, but seeing it fail in the right way will tell us that the python
+fail, but seeing it fail in the right way will tell us that the Python
 environment is how we need it.
 First, make a directory to put our
 code into: